Gedemon/RED-WWII-Edition/readme.txt

 	-- version history --

+v.38 (Aug 24, 2013):
+- DLL : Update source code to patch 1.0.3.18
+- DLL : Use DLL linking as allowed by patch 1.0.3.70 (no additional installation step for Vanilla Civ5 users)

 v.37 (Jan 06, 2013):
 - UI : show current and next turn values for reinfocements, planned values are updated in real time (for example after combat or after changing city specialization/production)